swift-server/swift-service-lifecycle/README.md

 ## Security

-Please see [SECURITY.md](SECURITY.md) for details on the security process.
+For the security process, see https://github.com/apple/swift-log?tab=security-ov-file.